inyourarms/near-voting-example/REARME.md

         run: |
           ...
 ```
-Step 3 - **Publish GitHub Image Tag to Registry** where [elgohr/Publish-Docker-Github-Action@master](https://github.com/elgohr/Publish-Docker-Github-Action the action) is a pre-built action that publishes docker containers.
-It will publish our docker image with latest github tag (ex. `nearcore:1.8.0-beta.2`).
+Step 3: **Publish GitHub Image Tag to Registry** where [elgohr/Publish-Docker-Github-Action@master](https://github.com/elgohr/Publish-Docker-Github-Action the action) is a pre-built action that publishes docker containers.
+It will build and publish a docker image with the latest github tag (ex. `nearcore:1.8.0-beta.2`).
+The logic of this step is to save the latest github tag to a docker hub repo as a docker image and then check the tags every time to build and publish only new releases of nearcore.

-Step 4 - **Install Rust**
+Step 4: **Install Rust** - an action which install Rust.

+Step 5: **Clone NEARCore** - an action which clone [nearcore](https://github.com/nearprotocol/nearcore) with a specific tag.

+Step 6: **Cargo Test** - execute tests of a nearcore packages.

+Step 7: **Publish Latest Docker Image to Registry** - will build and publish a docker image with `${{ matrix.release-name }}`("rc" or "beta") tag.